adnan-jahbli/alx-low_level_programming/0x09-static_libraries/README.md

-This directory was created to practice the basic commandating and using static libraries such as ar, ranlib, nm, ect.
+This directory was created to practice the basic commands of creating and using static libraries such as ar, ranlib, nm, ect.